Zeppelin500/MBusino/README.md

 ## Credits
 * AllWize for the MbusPayload library -- the first code base of the MBusinoLib to decode M-Bus
-* HWHardsoft for the M-Bus communication
+* HWHardsoft and TrystanLea for the M-Bus communication

 ## Current topics